This post contains affiliate links. If you use these links to buy something we may earn a commission.

-As we get ready for back to school, my theme for this month is all about setting yourself up for success this school year.
-And let’s face it.
+As you get ready for back to school, consider how you can set yourself up for success this school year.
+It’s not only about your kids.
+It’s also about your needs and success as a working mom.
+Let’s face it.
 As a working mom, your morning routine can set you up for success or be a hurdle you must overcome Monday through Friday.
-I’m sharing tips on helping you create and stick to the morning routine you create as a working mom.
+I’m sharing tips to help working moms tweak and stick to a morning routine.

 Consider what you want from your morning

 Don’t simply get going in the morning.
-And it’s not about getting through the morning routine.
+It’s not about getting through the morning routine.
 Consider what you want from your morning.
 Start the day on your terms as part of your morning routine.

-Do you want to have a few sips of your coffee while it’s still hot before you interact with anyone?
+Do you want a few sips of your coffee while it’s still hot before you interact with your family?
 Would it be helpful to start with a sense of calm?
-You could take a few minutes to meditate or do some mindfulness exercises.
+You could take a few minutes to meditate or do a mindfulness exercise.
 Maybe start with some deep breaths, which can help with stress levels.

 Do you want to squeeze in a workout to help you get the blood pumping?
 Or even take a shower to wake you up?
-Do what’s needed to be at your best.
+Would journaling help you each morning?
+Do what’s needed to be at your best!

-In case you’re curious, I start my day with a morning self-care check-in.
-I do a mental check to see how I’m feeling and make any adjustments to set myself up for success for the day.
+I start my day with a morning self-care check-in.
+I do a mental check to see how I’m feeling and make adjustments (often mental shifts) to set myself up for success for the day.
 It’s a small moment with a big impact.

 Consider what your family needs from you in the morning

 Let’s start with your significant other.
-Do you both need a moment of connection before kids get up?
+Do you both need a moment of connection before the kids get up?
 You could have your coffee together or do a home workout as a team.
-Especially if you run out of time each day, it’s helpful to get this connection in each day in the morning.
+Especially if you feel like you run out of time each day, it’s could be helpful to get this connection in each day in the morning.

 Do your kids do better when they get an extra morning cuddle when they get up?
-Do they need some positive vibes flowing their way because morning is not their best time of the day?
-Maybe some fun music to help get everythone into the right mood.
-It’s not only about what you need that impacts your morning and your routine.
-It’s important to factor this in as you create your morning routine.
+Do they need some positive vibes flowing their way because they’re not morning people?
+Maybe make a fun playlist to get everyone into the right mood.
+It’s not only about what you need that impacts your morning and routine.
+Knowing others’ expectations of you could impact the start of your day, so factor this in as you create your morning routine.

 Bonus tip.
 Especially with young kids, sometimes you need to get kids into the school mindset before you leave the house.
-We bought something from Dollar Tree that helped our boys practice letters at home in the morning when they were in pre-school.
+We bought something from Dollar Tree that helped our boys practice letters at home in the morning when they attended preschool.
 It helped them shift to the idea that it was almost school time and they were ready when we arrived at school instead of having to make that mindset shift at drop-off.
 It helped avoid tears and a whole lot of mommy guilt too since drop-off was so easy.
+Even having your child do a coloring book first thing or practice his/her name could help.

 Step away from your phone

 This is something I share in my workshops.
 Want to maximize your time in the morning and have a better morning routine?
 Step away from your phone.
-By engaging your phone, you’re letting others’ needs impact your morning time.
-Whether that is reading the headlines on your phone or responding to an email, you let others impact how you start your day.
+By engaging your phone, you’re letting others’ needs (outside of your home) impact your morning time.
+Whether reading the headlines on your phone or responding to an email, you let others impact how you start your day.
 Focus on setting yourself up for success upfront and rock that morning routine.
 Chances are that most of these things can wait.

 Decide how your morning needs to flow

 Does it work better to get dressed before you wake up kids?
 Do you need to start your coffee before anything else?
-Better to jump in the shower first or wake up kids first to give them time to actually wake up first?
-These are decisions you need to make because they impact how your routine will go.
-Think about how you want things to flow as your start your day.
+Better to jump in the shower first or wake up kids first to give them time to actually wake up?
+These decisions impact your morning routine.
+Think about how you want things to flow as you start your day.
 Consider your natural energy and rhythms as well as those of your family.
 What works better for you and your household?

 Use the night before

 Having a morning routine that sets you up for success isn’t only about the morning.
-Using the night before strategically can really help.
+Strategically using the night before can really help.

-• Get backpacks or baby bags ready.
-Put in any snacks that don’t require refrigeration into the bags/backpacks.
-Our boys actually grab their snacks when they empty out their lunch boxes.
-One thing comes out and one thing goes it.
-We labeled all the diapers in the whole box and put those in the boys’ bag each night when they were little.
+- Get backpacks or baby bags ready.
+Put any snacks that don’t require refrigeration into the bags/backpacks.
+Our boys grab their snacks when they empty their lunch boxes.
+When our boys were still in diapers, we labeled all the diapers in the whole box and put those in the boys’ bag each night when they were little.
+That was one less thing to do each morning as we were trying to get out the door.

-• Get work stuff ready.
-Make any hard copies of anything you might need for work if you’re back in the office or heading to a meeting in-person.
-You don’t have tech issues to trip you up in the morning.
+- Get work stuff ready.
+Make any hard copies of anything you might need for work if you’re back in the office or heading to a meeting in person.
+That also means you won’t have tech issues to trip you up in the morning.
 Talk about stressful!

-• Lay out clothes.
+- Lay out clothes.
 This is especially helpful for really young children who might have recently started having an opinion on what they wear.
-Our boys generally pick this without my input other than on “special” days (e.g., picture day at school or it’s going to be really cold).
+Provide input on “special” days ahead of time (e.g., picture day at school or the first really cold day of the year).
+You can lay out your stuff too since changing outfits can take up valuable morning time.

-• Get stuff ready for the next step.
-Put stuff out and together and ready for the next step (e.g., lunch box and containers on counter).
-This way you’re not searching for items you absolutely need in the morning.
+- Get stuff ready for the next step.
+Put stuff out and together and ready for the next step (e.g., lunch box and containers on the counter).
+This way you’re not searching for items in the morning.

-• Prep whatever you can.
+- Prep whatever you can.
 Can you prep anything for lunch the night before?
 Some working moms prepare entire lunches and put them in the fridge overnight.
-I don’t, but I might wash fruit to speed up the process a bit.
+I don’t, but I might wash fruit to speed up the process.

 Create systems